Welcome back, stay happy and safe

 Almond Valley is an independent museum with charitable status that receives no revenue funding from local or central government.
 All of our activities are paid for from admission charges, annual memberships, and other services to visitors.

 It could be that we need to reduce opening hours and make other cuts later in the year in order to conserve funds.
-We'd really like to avoid this, but unless additional funds are found, this might be unavoidable if the Trust is to survive.
+We'd really like to avoid this, but need to be realistic.

 Almond Valley has achieved much, and done some strange and wonderful things over the last thirty years, to serve countless families and communities, locals and tourists.
 There's so much more that we'd like to achieve for new generations over the next thirty years.